 I’ve been an OG Naughty Dog fan all my life.
-I didn’t have a PS1 when I was a kid but I remember loving Crash Bandicoot as a character and enjoying the games at a friends.
-Then I had a Ps2 and loved the first Jak and Daxter game, which was certainly more appealing to kids.
+I didn’t have a PS1 when I was a kid but I remember loving Crash Bandicoot as a character and enjoying the games at a neighboring friend’s house.
+Later I had a PS2 and loved the first Jak & Daxter game.
 I don’t think I would’ve persevered through Jak 2 at that young of an age as I didn’t play 2 or 3 until much older.
-A couple years back I went and decided I was going to go through Naughty Dog’s Jak and Daxter trilogy, also including Jak X Combat Racing, which in my opinion is slept on.
+A couple years back I went and decided I was going to go through Naughty Dog’s Jak and Daxter trilogy, also including Jak X: Combat Racing, which in my opinion is slept on.

-Jak 2 is a difficult game to defend because while I do believe it is much stronger story and character wise than its predecessor and I thoroughly enjoy it, it’s also excruciating difficult at times.
-The gunplay can feel kind of sloppy at times and the fragile hover-cars you hijack and ride around the city to get from mission to mission are so brittle that it truly tests my patience and I wouldn’t blame you if you eventually go “screw it” and just hike it on foot.
+The game has a edgy teenager vibe but it also is very charming.
+I love Jak’s new voice and Daxter’s got some great one-liners throughout the game.
+Jak 2 is a difficult game to defend because while I do believe it is much stronger story/character wise than its predecessor, it’s also excruciating difficult at times.
+The gunplay can feel kind of sloppy and the fragile hover-cars you hijack and ride around the city to get from mission-to-mission are so brittle they feel like they’re made of fucking popsicle sticks- I wouldn’t blame you if you eventually go “screw it” and hike it on foot.

-My feelings by the time I finished Jak 2 was that I absolutely loved it, but that I would never revisit.
+My feelings by the time I finished Jak 2 were that I loved it but I would never revisit it.
 I reflect on it fondly, but in the moment it felt mostly like a nightmare.
 This is due to one simple reason and is my biggest complaint with the game: The checkpoint system.
 It flat out just sucks.
 It’s unforgiving.
 There is zero room for mistakes.
 Total trial and error.
 Even though each mission might only be a few minutes long, it feels like eons because you will have to go through the same thing over and over incessantly.
+There was a part where you have to escape from the swampy area with some special orb and easily took me 50+ times of trying to run, hoverboard or dash through it.
 This game is not for the faint of heart despite how it may appear at face value.
 Jak 2 is no joke.
 It’s brutal.
-If the checkpoints were more generous, I think this game would actually be one of my favorite of the 3d mascot era.
+If the checkpoints were more generous, I think this game would actually be one of my favorite of the 3D mascot era.

 Chao,